 Pea Salad Tips:

-If you desire a salad with more dressing, simply reduce the amount of peas to one (1) pound.
-On the other hand, if you want less dressing, increase the amount of frozen peas to two (2) pounds.
+- If you desire a salad with more dressing, simply reduce the amount of peas to 1 pound.
+On the other hand, if you want less dressing, increase the amount of frozen peas to 2 pounds.

-Another way to save time is buy pre-cooked bacon and microwave it until it's nice and crispy.
-Then you can let it cool for three (3) to four (4) minutes before you crumble it into small pieces.
+- Another way to save time is buy pre-cooked bacon and microwave it until it's nice and crispy.
+Then you can let it cool for 3-4 minutes before you crumble it into small pieces.

 - Place the peas, bacon, cheese, and onion in a medium bowl.1 ½ pounds frozen peas8 slices bacon1 cup sharp cheddar cheese½ cup purple onion

 - In a separate small bowl, combine the mayonnaise, vinegar, sugar, salt and pepper.1 cup mayonnaise2 tablespoons apple cider vinegar1 tablespoon granulated sugar¼ teaspoon kosher salt¼ teaspoon ground black pepper

 - Pour the dressing over the peas and other ingredients.
 Stir to combine.
 Serve while cold.